 Each testing room is monitored by closed circuit surveillance cameras.
 If a student is seen with unauthorized materials or devices, we will take a note of the incident and provide you, the instructor a detailed incident report.
 The consequences of academic dishonesty are left up to you, the instructor.

-• We have a four-business day policy for students to submit their ATR’s.
-Note: Students are unable to submit an Accommodated Test Request (ATR) if the instructor has not provided and uploaded test instructions into the portal.
+- Note: Students are unable to submit an Accommodated Test Request if the instructor has not provided test instructions into the portal.

-• We have a two-business day policy for instructors to upload the paper-copy of an examination.
-If your student requires assistive technology such as Kurzweil, please upload the materials at least 3 business days in advance of the test.
-Instructors will receive a “nudge” notification from our Testing Office regarding missing materials and exam re that still need to be approved or denied.
+- If your student requires assistive technology and alternate formats, please upload the materials at least 3 business days in advance of the test.
+Instructors will receive a “nudge” notification from our Testing Office regarding missing materials and exams that still need to be approved or denied.

 - ATR’s are required regardless of exam format or duration.
 If a student does not submit an ATR or if test instructions are not provided, our office will not reserve a testing space for the student.